webonyx/graphql-php/docs/executing-queries.md

     $variableValues = null,
     $operationName = null,
     $fieldResolver = null,
-    $myValiationRules // <-- this will override global validation rules for this request );
+    $myValidationRules // <-- this will override global validation rules for this request );
 ```